mclaeysb/mclaeysb.github.com/about.md

 # About me

->> I'm really into maps, I can geek ..., engineering and geometry.
-I also like teaching and learning with/in groups.
-I studied 'engineering physics'.
-Also social
+Here are some thing about me: I'm really into maps, I like to think about cities, I can geek out on maths and science, and I love teaching and learning in groups.

 Wait, let me just give you a list of things I'm interested in: